Back to work

 Walking those flows manually is slow and ethically fraught.
 The system needed to observe competitor journeys, compare them over time, and preserve evidence without submitting fake medical intake to real prescribers or crossing payment boundaries.

-The AI product design challenge was to decide exactly where the model belonged.
-Gemini was useful for interpreting novel forms and selecting safe next actions; it was not allowed to become an unbounded browser agent that could invent patient facts, bypass clinical gates, or drift past payment and prescribing boundaries.
+The AI product challenge was to decide exactly where the model belonged.
+Gemini could interpret novel forms and select safe next actions; it could not become an unbounded browser agent that invented patient facts, bypassed clinical gates, or drifted past payment and prescribing boundaries.

-The output was a durable AI-assisted system that answers questions like "what changed on Voy this week?" or "how does Numan handle a low-BMI branch?" with evidence.
+The result was a system that could answer questions like "what changed on Voy this week?" or "how does Numan handle a low-BMI branch?" with screenshots, route state, persona context, and stored evidence.
+The visuals below mix shipped screenshots with shareable summaries so the product can be shown without exposing private competitor detail.

 22UK healthcare competitors configured for crawl coverage